OHI-Science/ohiprep_v2022/globalprep/prs_land-based_nutrient/v2021/STEP5_plumes/readme.md

 cd /home/shares/ohi/git-annex/globalprep/prs_land-based_nutrient/v2021/int/pourpoints_FINAL/

-## copy files to the new shp folder you just created
+## copy files to the new shp folder you just created.
+These shapefiles are shapefiles with pourpoints and the associated amount of nutrient aggregated to each pourpoint.

 cp pourpoints_* ~/plumes/shp